-Through the Spring ‘Choose Love’ Pot, we aim to support grassroots groups operating in Europe (including the UK!) and the Middle East.
-Unfortunately the Pot is not available to organisations based in the Americas.
+Through the Spring ‘Choose Love’ Pot, we aim to support grassroots groups operating in Europe and the Middle East.

 Help Refugees does not, as a rule, fund large International Non-Government Organisations (INGOs).
 We exist to support and celebrate small teams of dedicated people.

 Where possible, we work with local organisations.
-We believe in supporting a local response from both affected communities, displaced and local alike.
+We firmly believe in supporting a local response from affected communities, displaced and local people alike.
 If you are an international group, the more local staff or volunteers you have, the more sustainable you are.